 1. Soft drinks and soda’s

-2. Sauces and salad dressing (Barbeque sauce, steak sauce, many salad dressings)
+2. Sauces and salad dressing (Barbecue sauce, steak sauce, and many packaged salad dressings)

 3. Commercially baked breads

 4. Baked beans and pickles – prepared foods